jdougan/siren/README.md

 S-expressions have a lot of the advantages of XML, with less of the complexity and overhead.
 A quality streaming parser can be done in very little code.
 The drawbacks of sexprs is less standardization and no standard namespaces, but for the semantics of a JSON based protocol that shouldn't be an actual problem.
 The examples here have as atoms: tokens, double quoted strings with JSON-style character quoting, numbers, true, false, and nil.

 ### Extended Order Example, almost no implicits
 This is the Order example at the top with some extensions to exercise more aspects of Siren.
+The encoding is fairly explicit, with most component lists with a token in the first place to indicate intended semantics.
 ~~~~
 (entity
   (class "order")